intuiface/intuiface-cdk/libs/core/src/lib/services/README.md

 `Enum` of available cache strategy
 - `NetworkOnly`:
- Only fetch response from network.
-Response will not be cached.
+ Only fetch response from network. _*Response will not be cached*_.
  Use this when you always want the most up-to-date response and disable cache.
 - `CacheOnly`:
- Only fetch response from cache.
-No network request will be sent.
+ Only fetch response from cache. _*No network request will be sent*_.
  Use this when you know data is already cached and you absolutly don't want to update it.
 - `NetworkFirst`:
 Make a network request first and fallback with response from cache if it fails.
+Cache will be updated with response from network.
 Use this when you want up-to-date response but accept cached data as fallback.
-Cache will be updated with response from network.
 - `CacheFirst`:
 Get response from cache first.
 If nothing is found, make a network request and cache response.
-Use performance and you want to avoid making unecessary network request.
+Use for performance and you want to avoid unecessary network request.

 ### CacheOptions
 An object configuring cache options for a request.
 - `strategy`: [`CacheStrategy`](#cachestrategy)
-Strategy to use when requesting a resource
+Strategy to use when requesting a resource.
-- `cacheName?:string`
+- `cacheName: string`
-Name of the cache
+Name of the cache.
+It's a way to segregate data and easily retreive cache entries.
+It can be considered as a folder and can include `/` to create sub-caches.
 - `ignoreSearch?: boolean`
 Ignore query parameters.
 Defaults to `false`.
 - `cacheErrorResponse?: boolean`